 ObamaCare/Affordable Health Care Act

 Everyone’s a reformer when it comes to elections.
 It all starts by electing the right House leadership that’s willing to bring reforming type bills to the floor for a vote.
 I believe all elected officials need adhere to a much higher and stringent standards.
 That they should succumb to a FBI background check and pass it.
 Their financial data and income flows need to be monitored, as well as that of their relatives beyond immediate family and needs to include friends and cohorts - especially when sponsoring spending bills.
 Lobbyists and others that interact with such officials also give way to more such scrutiny.
 All forms of communication needs to be open for inspection.
 No Congressman should be accepted with a history of learning, psychiatric, and behavioral disorders - even if treated by medications.
-Some may find that one harsh, but if it’s a zero defects mentality standard (2-27) of our military forces that protect our country then it certainly must be a standard for those that guide it.
+Some may find that harsh, but if it’s a zero defects mentality standard (2-27) required of those that serve our military forces, then it certainly must be a standard for those that guide it.

 A recent CNN poll found 43% of Americans had less than $10,000 saved for retirement, 65% had inadequate savings to retire, and only 10% had a comfortable level of planned savings for a lengthy retirement.
 There are so many people that are depending on social security to be there for them at retirement.
 I believe we must work toward preserving this crucial program for all.
 My last Social Security statement had the following statement:

 I would suspect, like most government estimates, that those numbers are overstated.
 Nonetheless, sacrifices that are unpopular will need to be made in order to achieve solvency.
 Making no sacrifices at all is ensuring complete system collapse for all future retirees.
 These sacrifices could include raising the retirement age, raising the maximum taxable earnings ceiling - currently at a $118,500 level, raising the the employer/employee contribution - both at 6.2 % of earnings or reducing benefits paid.
-I believe the biggest fix needs to come by limiting early program qualification through certain disability claims.
+I believe the biggest fix needs to come by limiting early program qualification of able bodied individuals that are financially busting this age based system.
 Specifically, Congress needs to put limits on what conditions qualify a person to be disabled and not the American Medical Association.
-There are simply too many AMA backed conditions, like depression and obesity, that lawyer backed claimants unfairly succeed in getting put into the system.
+There are simply too many AMA backed conditions, such as depression and obesity, that lawyer backed able bodied claimants unfairly succeed in getting put into the system.

 Clearly the Supreme Court and many other Federal Courts have overstepped their capacity in order to facilitate their political agendas.
 They are abusing the balance of powers by overturn legislative and executive created laws and stifling the general population’s voice by disallowing direct referendum legislation.
-What we have here is misbalance of power, where nine unelected adjudicators sit wielding their authoritative might, many times with obvious political prejudice, commanding the ultimate unquestionable decisive authority.
+What we have here is misbalance of power.
+The nine politically appointed adjudicators sit wielding their authoritative might, many times exposing their obvious political prejudice, commanding the ultimate unquestionable decisive authority.
 Nowhere in the Constitution is it written that a Supreme Court justice shall have a lifetime appointment.
 Only by tradition has this been allowed to carry on for so long.
 While the conversation on term limits has been focused on legislative members, I believe that these nine justices need also to be included in the discussion.
 I am in full support of adding a Constitutional amendment to limit their term of judgeship.
+In Wisconsin, the State Supreme Court is elected by the people to a reasonable 10 year term.

 Nobody enjoys paying taxes.
 Yet, the majority of voters have no problems with sending the same old rank and file politicians to Washington to continue the usual business of tax and spend policies.
 I’d like to say “if you elect me, I will lower your taxes”, but I can’t.
 If we can’t agree on cutting spending, then how can we even hope for a reduction of our taxes.
 You may find some satisfaction in knowing the tax rate for the most wealthy individuals and corporations climbed from 35% to 39.6%, but that won’t help our financial situation much.
 Though it’s nice thought knowing that JayZ and Miley Cyrus will be paying more, somehow I just know that we’ll be paying just that much more for the products and services we purchase.

 Did the founding fathers envision term longevity such as recently retired John Dingell (D) MI, who served 58 years.
 What about our own Dave Obey and his nearly 42 years?
-I believe term limits are necessary to ensure a fair balance of new ideas and viewpoints, keep disloyalty and potential corruption at bay, and it limits the damage of suffering through a rogue official that votes consistently on party lines and irresponsibly ignores the facts when making decisions.
+I believe term limits are necessary to ensure a fair balance of new ideas and viewpoints, keep disloyalty and potential corruption at bay, and it limits the damage of suffering through a rogue official that votes consistently and sometimes blindly along party lines and irresponsibly ignores the facts when making decisions.
 Ideally, I’d like to see a cap of 12 years of service, but even that number should be put to a national referendum.
-I also believe that full retirement packages need to be eliminated and any other future benefits need to be kept to a modest level.
+I also believe that any retirement package need to be limited and any other future benefits need to be kept to a modest level.
 I also believe a constitutional amendment needs to be added to limit the life time appointments of Supreme Court justices.
+[See my stance on the Supreme Court here]

 From the Office of the United States Trade Representative, trade agreements can create opportunities for Americans and help grow the US economy.
 I believe this ‘opportunity’ may or may not be the case for everyone, which may lead to inequalities that may not have been present when enacted.
 Such was the case with NAFTA, which my blue collar union friends love to bring up, to which I maintain it was passed with a Republican Congress and signed into law by Democrat Bill Clinton.
 I feel that in an open free trade society such agreements may be antiquated, unnecessary and extremely hard to fairly enforce.
 Yet, without them it could lead to an inflow of exploitively low priced products that would lead to an even more complicated balancing of duties and tariffs.
 I believe before any such agreements are entered, there needs to be a clear understand of who the benefiting winners are, the potential losers, and all costs and potential gains to the American people.
 The Trans-Pacific Partnership (TPP) is one of those disgraceful secretive deals.
 I am extremely reluctant to favor any free trade agreements.